-Recipients are selected based on the scientific merit of the abstract submitted to the forum and the strength of related application materials.
+FENS Forum Award recipients will be selected based on the scientific merit of the abstract submitted to the FENS Forum and the strength of related application materials.

-- One letter of recommendation from an academic adviser
+- One letter of recommendation from an academic advisor

-- A copy of the abstract that will be submitted for the conference.
-Awardees must submit an abstract at their own expense by the FENS deadline of February 18, 2020, 11:59 p.m.
-CET.
+- A copy of the abstract that has been submitted for the conference.
+Awardees must submit an abstract at their own expense by the FENS deadline of March 1, 2022, 11:59 p.m.
+CET (5 p.m.
+EST).
 SfN will request proof of submission from awardees

-- A 500 word essay or less describing career goals, planned research, and the value of attending the FENS Forum
+- A maximum 500-word essay describing career goals, planned research, and the value of attending the FENS Forum

 Contact email@example.com with questions.

-- Must be living and working in the United States, Canada or Mexico at the time of travel to the conference
+- Applicant must be living and working in the United States, Canada, or Mexico at the time of travel to the conference.

-- Enrollment as a graduate student who has advanced to PhD candidacy or postdoctoral fellows
+- Applicant must be enrolled as a graduate student who has advanced to PhD candidacy or postdoctoral fellowship.

-- Applicant is the first author of an abstract to be presented at the forum
+- Applicant must be the first author of an abstract to be presented at the FENS Forum.

-- Applicant may not receive another SfN travel award in the same year
+- Applicant cannot receive another SfN travel award in the same calendar year.

 - Applicant cannot receive additional travel awards from IBRO, FENS, or JNS to attend the FENS Forum.